antct/qps-limit/readme.md

 )
 ```

-BTW: The wrapped function returns a structure `(idx, res)` consisting of an index of the data and the function return value by default.
-If the `ordered=False` flag is set, the order of the returned values may be randomized for better performance.
+BTW: The wrapped function returns a structure `(idx, res)` consisting of an index of the data and the function return value.
+If `ordered=False` is set, the order of the returned values may be randomized for better performance.

 ### Example